-Assistant Chief Ambulance Officer, Steve Wheaton, said:
+Assistant Chief Ambulance Officer, Nathan Hudson, said:

 “Many of the calls we respond to are life and death situations where every second counts.
 Our crews rely on the help of other road users when they’re on a ‘blue light’ journey.
 By knowing what to do, you could make the difference between life and death for the patient we are heading to treat.